Head and Neck Cancer Program

 The team treats head and neck cancers, which include those of the oral cavity, larynx, pharynx, salivary glands and nasal cavities.
 The team also treats thyroid cancer, given its proximity.

 Our comprehensive team approach

-The Head and Neck Cancer Program at Southwestern is committed to the CTCA® integrative care model, treating cancer with conventional treatments like surgery, chemotherapy and radiation, while supporting patients’ quality of life and well-being with supportive therapies that help them manage cancer-related side effects.
+The Head and Neck Cancer Program at our Tulsa hospital is committed to the CTCA® integrative care model, treating cancer with conventional treatments like surgery, chemotherapy and radiation, while supporting patients’ quality of life and well-being with supportive therapies that help them manage cancer-related side effects.

 Our comprehensive program also includes clinicians who provide supportive care services to help patients manage the side effects of treatment and get back to living their lives.
 Depending on each patient’s needs and preferences, these services may include oncology rehabilitation, nutrition, naturopathic medicine and pain management.